Do we want to see the world burn?

 “And even in the best of all hearts, there remains … an unuprooted small corner of evil.” – The Gulag Archipelago

 Crushing disappointments, rejections, suffering are intrinsic to the human existence.
-This inherent feature of life has been cast into a spectrum of philosophical theories across most different cultural origins and eras ever since the invention of writing.
+This inherent feature of life has been cast into a spectrum of philosophical theories across most different cultural origins and eras ever since the dawn of writing.

 Undoubtedly, there exists (or has to exist) an angry and vengeful side within our human nature that blames the world for pain and suffering, and a spiritual desire for retribution seems just the logical consequence of it.